BrenPatF/Sandbox/README.md

 The install depends on the prerequisite module Utils and `lib` schema refers to the schema in which Utils is installed.

-### Install 1: Install prerequisite module
+### Install 1: Install prerequisite modules
 - [Installation](https://github.com/BrenPatF/Sandbox#installation)

+The demo install depends on the pre-requisite modules Utils and Timer_Set, and `lib` schema refers to the schema in which Utils is installed.

-The prerequisite module can be installed by following the instructions at [Utils on GitHub](https://github.com/BrenPatF/oracle_plsql_utils).
-This allows inclusion of the example and unit tests for the module.
-Alternatively, the next section shows how to install the modules directly without the example or unit tests here.
+The pre-requisite modules can be installed by following the instructions for each module at the module root pages listed in the `See also` section below.
+This allows inclusion of the examples and unit tests for those modules.
+Alternatively, the next section shows how to install these modules directly without their examples or unit tests here.

 #### [Schema: sys; Folder: install_prereq] Create lib and app schemas and Oracle directory
 install_sys.sql creates an Oracle directory, `input_dir`, pointing to 'c:\input'.
 Update this if necessary to a folder on the database server with read/write access for the Oracle OS user